rspishock/Python-Security-Tools/README.md

 python3

-### download.py
+### keylogger.py
-A simple keylogger script.
+A simple keylogger class.

 #### Imports
 The following modules were used in this script:
 - pynput
-    - This module the script to monitor for keyboard and mouse activity.
+    - This module allows the script to monitor for keyboard and mouse activity.
+- threading
+    - This module
+- smtplib
+    -

 ##### Usage
 __Python 2.7.x__